Australian Medicinal Cannabis cultivation indoors or outdoors debate

 Broad-acre is known for its shorter seasons and occasionally sub-optimal or inconsistent growth rates.
 Cultivators have a limited control of the environment, and as Cannabis is seasonal, only 1 crop per year can be produced.

 However, when launching, broad-acre cultivation is hands-down the cheapest and fastest way to go.
 Despite the inevitable increased perimeter security costs and the surrounding regulatory red tape, sunlight is free and there is a lower carbon footprint associated with broad-acre due to the much lower cost of resources.
-Then again, depending on the current federal regulations in each region, it is unlikely that broad-acre cultivation methods will be approved or cost effective.
-The ODC has stated that this is due primarily to security concerns (but as the knowledge base grows and the technology in the industry improves they could be receptive to a compelling argument in the future!).

 2. Greenhouse or ‘igloo’ cultivation